Posts

 Substituting flour for almond flour

-Unfortunately it's not as simple as substituting one cup of white or wholemeal flour for one cup of almond flour.
-Almond flours lack the starch and gluten SAD flour has, which may mean you need to consider adding some sort of binding ingredient like eggs.
-You may also find a 1-1 substitution makes your recipe turn out too dense.
+Unfortunately, it's not as simple as substituting one cup of white or wholemeal flour for one cup of almond flour.
+Almond flours lack the starch and gluten found in regular flour, which may mean you need to consider adding some sort of binding ingredient like eggs.
+You may also find that a 1:1 substitution makes your recipe turn out too dense.

 Storing almond flour

-As this is an oil based flour, you need to make sure it doesn't turn rancid (if it does,throw it away).
-I store mine in the freezer, but if you keep yours in a cool dark place it should be ok for several months.
+As this is an oil-based flour, you need to make sure it doesn't turn rancid (if it does, throw it away).
+I store mine in the freezer, but if you keep yours in a cool, dark place it should be fine for several months.
 Another reason to buy in bulk.

 Here are some of my paleo recipes to try, which use almond flour: